voidzenn/notes_flutter/README.md

 #### Before running app you need a DB server.
 Use this json-server
 - https://github.com/voidzenn/json_server

+Install node_modules first with this command
+- yarn

 Run with this command
 - flutter run